Nilpotent orbits of orthogonal groups over $p$-adic fields, and the DeBacker parametrization: Introduction

 Our counting results rely on Jacobson-Morozov theory to describe the nilpotent orbits, and thus entail a restriction on the characteristic of $\ratk$.
 It would be interesting to count rational orbits, and give explicit representatives, in these missing cases.

 This paper is organized as follows.
 In Section~\ref{S:notation} we establish our notation and some necessary results about quadratic forms.
-In Section~\ref{S:nilpotent} we present the orthogonal groups, nilpotent adjoint orbits and their partition-based parametrization.
+In Section~\ref{S:nilpotent} we give the constraints on the characteristic and residual characteristic for the union of the results in this paper, and review key facts about nilpotent orbits and the orthogonal groups.
 Section~\ref{S:count} is devoted to the proof of Theorem~\ref{T:count}, counting the number of rational orbits.
 In Section~\ref{S:representatives}, we present an algorithm for generating representatives of each orbit.
 To do so explicitly, we set the notation for root vectors in Section~\ref{SS:notation} and describe the overall strategy in Section~\ref{SS:strategy}, with details for each of the subcases in Sections~\ref{S:hyp} to \ref{S:ve}.
 In Section~\ref{S:functoriality} we revert to the case of general $G$ and briefly recall the DeBacker parametrization, before proving Theorem~\ref{T:building}.
 In Section~\ref{S:minimal} we attach to each of our orbit representatives a distinguished pair, thus establishing a new dictionary from the partition-based to the building-based parametrizations of rational nilpotent orbits for orthogonal and special orthogonal groups.